 One of the most common major communication problems is that many current issues often could have been dealt with much earlier in the relationship, but weren’t.

 Some of the reasons the small issues are avoided are because you may not want to ‘rock the boat’ when you think things are going relatively well.
-You may also have a belief that nothing good comes of raising complaints or issues.
+You may also have a belief that nothing good comes from raising complaints or issues.

 Tip: Get into the habit of naming and flagging issues with each other with assertive communication, even when they are small.
 One of the ways to do this is to have a regular check-in where you meet on a regular basis to discuss current issues and check how your relationship is going.

 Over time, this structure can help you feel more confident about your ability to effectively deal with conflict and disagreements.

 Communication in a relationship is something that needs to be constantly attended to for the health of your relationship.